-Hammonasset Beach State Park features a short accessible boardwalk and a paved footpath, along the long and narrow sand beach.
-Additionally, at the southeast end of the park, there are footpaths around islands in the salt marsh and out to a viewing platform.
+Hammonasset Beach State Park features a short accessible boardwalk and a paved bike and footpath which follows the sand beach.
+Additionally, at the southeast end of the park, there are footpaths that over views of Long Island Sound along with trails along marshes and to viewing platforms.
 The park also includes picnic areas, a nature center, and several wildlife viewing stands.

 "Hammonasset" means, "where we dig holes in the ground" and refers to the place where a settlement of eastern woodland Indians farmed along the Hammonasset River.
 They subsisted on corn, beans, and squash, and by fishing and hunting.
 The first colonists arrived in 1639 and following that the property changed hands frequently between Native Americans and the first colonists.